 2. Maximize Software Licensing Spend

-Software licensing fees holds a large part in the operating cost.
+Software licensing fees hold a large part in the operating cost.
 It can be difficult to manage licenses manually, and that’s why many organizations and enterprises spend significant amounts on unused or untracked licenses.

 3. Examine Your Cloud Computing Bill